RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 ```

 Next, we re-started the Jekyll server.
 And it worked!
 Firefox browsers can use the [search page](/search) with great results.
+The problem wasn't in lunr.js.
+It was in a single line of `search.js`, the JavaScript file that communicates with lunr.js.

 ### Lessons Learned